-- Listening create YouTube playlists for each class
+- \ Listening create YouTube playlists for each class

+- \ Students need a MODEL!

-- Sight-reading
+- \ Sight-reading

-- Theory
+- \ Theory

-- Ear Training
+- \ Ear Training

-- Improvisation
+- \ Improvisation

-Zone of Proximal Development (ZPD)
+Avoiding over programming and finding the Zone of Proximal Development (ZPD)

-- Is your music too difficult?
-If so your students may feel as if the end goal is unattainable. - We must provide students with experience that will be positive.
+- \ Is your music too difficult?
+If so your students may feel as if the end goal is unattainable. - \ We must provide students with experience that will be positive.
 Attainable goals are very important.
 We want to have our student reach, but there is a limit.